BobbyBrights/dat-boi/README.md

 8. if this is your first day at dem boiz, you have to commit
 9. nobody is the center of dem boiz
 10. dem boiz will always be free.

+I'm wrting this because of rule nr.
+8